ajohnsonbuck/StrandMath/README.md

 ## Description
 Library of classes for the high-throughput handling of oligonucleotides including DNA, RNA, and LNA.

-Unlike other publicly available tools, symboligo allows the rapid manipulation of **thousands of sequences in parallel** through built-in class methods, implemented as intuitive symbolic operations.
+Unlike other freely available tools, symboligo allows the rapid manipulation of thousands of sequences in parallel through built-in class methods, implemented as intuitive symbolic operations.

 Current functionality includes: